 A MLME-TDD-SECTOR-SWITCH.request primitive incorporating a new SectorSwitchTimestamp value shall not be issued until the SectorRevertTimestamp of the previous request primitive has elapsed.

-A responder shall send an Ack frame in response to the reception of a TDD sector switch request message

-and perform the following:
+A responder that receives a TDD sector switch request message shall perform the following:

-Issue an MLME-TDD-SECTOR-SWITCH.indication primitive with the PeerSTAAddress parameter set to the TA of the received message, and the ResponderTXSectorID, ResponderRXSectorID, InitiatorTXSectorID and InitiatorRXSectorID parameters of the primitive set to, respectively, the Responder TX Sector ID, Responder RX Sector ID, Initiator TX Sector ID and Initiator RX Sector ID subfields of the TDD Sector Setting subelement within the received message.
+Issue an MLME-TDD-SECTOR-SWITCH.indication primitive with the PeerSTAAddress parameter set to the TA of the received message, the ResponderTXAntennaID, ResponderRXAntennaID, InitiatorTXAntennaID and InitiatorRXAntennaID parameters of the primitive set to, respectively, Responder TX Antenna ID, Responder RX Antenna ID, Initiator TX Antenna ID and Initiator RX Antenna ID parameters and the ResponderTXSectorID, ResponderRXSectorID, InitiatorTXSectorID and InitiatorRXSectorID parameters of the primitive set to, respectively, the Responder TX Sector ID, Responder RX Sector ID, Initiator TX Sector ID and Initiator RX Sector ID subfields of the TDD Sector Setting subelement within the received message.

 Respond with an Ack frame to any TDD sector switch request messages that arrive before the time indicated by the Switch Timestamp subfield value within the message.

-Set its receive and transmit antenna configuration corresponding to the Responder RX Sector ID and Responder TX Sector ID subfield values in the TDD sector switch request message, respectively, at the time indicated by the Switch Timestamp subfield.
+Set its receive and transmit antenna configuration corresponding to the Responder RX Antenna ID, Responder RX Sector ID, Responder TX Antenna ID and Responder TX Sector ID subfield values in the TDD sector switch request message, respectively, at the time indicated by the Switch Timestamp subfield.

 Send to the initiator a TDD sector switch response message by transmitting an Announce frame of subtype Action No Ack with the same Sector Setting subelement that was received by the responder, except that the Set Sector Request subfield shall be set to 0 and the Set Sector Response subfield shall be set to 1.
 The TDD sector switch message should be sent at the earliest TDD slot occurring after the time indicated by the value of the Switch Timestamp subfield.

-An initiator receiving an Ack frame to a transmitted TDD sector switch request message shall perform the following:
+An initiator transmitting a TDD sector switch request message shall perform the following:

-Issue an MLME-TDD-SECTOR-SWITCH.indication primitive with the ResponderTXSectorID, ResponderRXSectorID, InitiatorTXSectorID and InitiatorRXSectorID parameters of the primitive set to the Responder TX Sector ID, Responder RX Sector ID, Initiator TX Sector ID and Initiator RX Sector ID subfields in the TDD Sector Setting subelement that was sent in the respective TDD sector switch request message.
+Issue an MLME-TDD-SECTOR-SWITCH.indication primitive with theResponderTXAntennaID, ResponderRXAntennaID, Initiator TXAntennaID and InitiatorRXAntennaID parameters of the primitive set to, respectively, Responder TX Antenna ID, Responder RX Antenna ID, Initiator TX Antenna ID and Initiator RX Antenna ID parameters and the ResponderTXSectorID, ResponderRXSectorID, InitiatorTXSectorID and InitiatorRXSectorID parameters of the primitive set to the Responder TX Sector ID, Responder RX Sector ID, Initiator TX Sector ID and Initiator RX Sector ID subfields in the TDD Sector Setting subelement that was sent in the respective TDD sector switch request message.

-Set its receive and transmit antenna configuration corresponding to the Initiator TX Sector ID and Initiator RX Sector ID subfield values, respectively, at the time indicated by the value of the Switch Timestamp subfield.
+Set its receive and transmit antenna configuration corresponding to the Initiator TX Antenna ID, Initiator TX Sector ID, Initiator RX Antenna ID and Initiator RX Sector ID subfield values, respectively, at the time indicated by the value of the Switch Timestamp subfield.

 An initiator receiving a TDD sector switch response message shall send the responder a TDD sector switch acknowledge message by transmitting an Announce frame of subtype Action with the same Sector Setting subelement that was received by the initiator, except that the Set Sector Response subfield shall be set to 0